top of page

 MWDH's Architecture History

-Clara Chan, Council Member of the Hong Kong Institute of Architectural Conservationists
+Clara Chan, Co-Founder of Lion Head Culture, Vice-President of Hong Kong Institute of Architectural Conservationists

 Background

-Back in the 1950s, while the world at large suffered from a shortage of affordable housing, Hong Kong was confronted by a full-blown housing crisis: an influx of immigrants due to the ongoing civil war in mainland China.
-Wooden shacks and metal huts built by tens of thousands of refugees littered across hillsides.
-In 1954, then governor Alexander Grantham painted a grim picture in a speech: one eighth of the entire Hong Kong population resided in squatter areas under appalling living conditions; over 350,000 people needed to be relocated.
-“If we had unlimited money and unlimited land, the problem would be very much simpler.
-As it is, we have neither, which makes it that much more difficult.”
+Back in the 1950s, while the world at large suffered from a shortage of affordable housing, Hong Kong was confronted by a full-blown housing crisis engendered by an influx of immigrants fleeing the civil war in Mainland China.
+Wooden shacks and tin-sheeted huts were built by tens of thousands of refugees across the hillsides.
+In 1954, when one eighth of the entire Hong Kong population resided in squatter areas under appalling living conditions and over 350,000 people needed to be relocated, the then governor Alexander Grantham painted a grim picture of the local housing situation in a speech: “If we had unlimited money and unlimited land, the problem would be very much simpler.
+As it is, we have neither, which makes it that much more difficult.”01

-Faced with an overwhelming housing demand, numerous low-cost housing projects were launched in an attempt to construct enough residential units to house those who lacked sufficient financial means in the fastest and cheapest possible way.
+To cope with the overwhelming housing demand, numerous low-cost housing projects were launched in an attempt to provide enough residential units to house, in the fastest and cheapest possible way, those who were financially strapped.
 Ming Wah Dai Ha, first conceived and planned in 1956, was one such project.
-Many of the design and philosophy of the architecture are reflective of the social needs at the time, and are generally in line with principles of modernism, namely practicality and function over form, which were prevalent amongst then western architecture.
+The development’s architectural design philosophy predominantly reflected the social needs at the time, and generally in line with the principles of modernism focusing on practicality and function over form—the prevalent design values that informed many works of western architecture at the time.

-Ming Wah Dai Ha was designed by W. Szeto & Partners, a renowned and sizable local architectural firm.
-Szeto Wai, who relocated to Hong Kong from Shanghai after the war, was a well-versed professional in the fields of structural engineering, civil engineering, public health and electrical engineering.
-He took part in numerous public construction projects in Hong Kong, such as schools, university campuses and town halls.
-Though Szeto came from an engineering background, his architectural designs were on par with those produced by architects who underwent a more conventional training.
-Given Szeto’s vast knowledge of structural engineering, a hillside construction project such as Ming Wah Dai Ha was right up his alley.
+Ming Wah Dai Ha was designed by W. Szeto & Partners, a renowned and well-established local architectural firm.
+Szeto Wai, who was relocated to Hong Kong from Shanghai after the war, was a well-versed professional in the fields of structural engineering, civil engineering, public health and electrical engineering.
+He took part in numerous public institutional building projects in Hong Kong, such as schools, university campuses and town halls02.
+Despite his engineering background, Szeto’s architectural designs were on par with those produced by his more conventionally trained counterparts03.
+With his profound knowledge of structural engineering, a hillside building project like Ming Wah Dai Ha was right up Szeto’s alley.

-The planning and design of Ming Wah Dai Ha was a great demonstration for the rest of the ongoing housing projects in Hong Kong at the time.
-It demonstrated a commitment to provide Hong Kong citizens with human-centered living spaces in spite of immense pressure to keep costs low.
+The planning and design of Ming Wah Dai Ha demonstrated its great value as a practical reference for the other housing projects underway in Hong Kong at the time.
+It underlined the commitment to a human-centred approach to creating habitable spaces for Hong Kong citizens against the immense pressure to keep costs down.04

 Estate Layout

 In 1966, construction of Ming Wah Dai Ha, situated on a hillside in Shau Kei Wan, was officially completed.
-The estate comprised 13 blocks of low-cost housing built towards north along A Kung Ngam Road.
-Apart from the H-shaped Block A which stood by the sea and the cruciform Block G, the other 11 blocks were 8- to 10-storey rectangular buildings.
-The estate occupied a total area of 37 thousand square metres, which is equivalent to 5 to 6 football fields, and was at the time the largest housing project undertaken by the Housing Society.
+The estate comprised 13 blocks of low-cost housing oriented towards north along A Kung Ngam Road.
+With a different design from H-shaped Block A looking out to the sea and the cruciform structure of Block G, the other 11 blocks were 8- to 10-storey rectangular buildings.
+The estate occupied a total site area of 37,000 square metres, the size of five to six football pitches combined, making it the largest housing project undertaken by the Housing Society at that time.

-One of the features of Ming Wah Dai Ha is that it is built on a hillside.
-Photos (Pic 1) show that the building site was originally a rocky slope; A Kung Ngam Road had not yet been paved.
+One of the features of Ming Wah Dai Ha is its hillside location.
+The early photo (Pic 1) of the building site shows a rocky slope as A Kung Ngam Road had not yet been built then.
 Planning for the project began in 1957.
-Upon inspection of the site, Szeto Wai stated that due to the local topography, construction on the hillside was, while possible, incredibly difficult.
-According to annual reports released by the Housing Society, construction was delayed multiple times since rocks at the site were harder than expected and the ground was difficult to level.
-While hillside buildings are plentiful nowadays, they proved to be huge technological challenges to builders half a century ago; as a result, most buildings at the time were situated on seaside flatlands.
-However, given the considerable growth in population, officials were forced to start developing public housing on rougher terrains.
-Between the 1950s and the 1960s, many hillside public housing estates, such as Yue Kwong Chuen and Cho Yiu Chuen, were built.
-The practice became so commonplace that, in 1959, The Hong Kong and Far East Builder published an article detailing the technology and methods employed in hillside constructions.
+After inspecting the site, Szeto Wai pointed to the incredibly difficult if not impossible task of hillside construction.
+According to the Housing Society’s annual reports, construction was delayed multiple times since rocks on the site were harder than expected and the ground was difficult to level.
+While hillside buildings abound nowadays, they posed a huge technological challenge to builders half a century ago, which is the reason why most buildings at the time were sited on seaside flatlands.
+However, to cope with the tremendous population growth, government officials had no alternative but to start developing public housing on hilly terrains.
+Between the 1950s and the 1960s, many hillside public housing estates, such as Yue Kwong Chuen and Cho Yiu Chuen, were completed.
+Hillside construction became so commonplace that The Hong Kong and Far East Builder published an article in 1959 detailing the technology and methods employed in such projects.

-In the end, Szeto Wai opted not to level the whole hillside, but instead shaped the site into large terraced fields on which buildings sat (Pic 2).
-As such, each rectangular building has 3 exits on different levels, leading to the top, the side and the foot of the hill.
-Take Block J as an example, an exit leading to A Kung Ngam Road is located on the third floor, while an exit leading to the tram terminus near the foot of the hill is found on the first floor.
+In the end, Szeto Wai opted not to level the whole hillside, but instead shaped the site into extensive terraced fields where buildings were constructed (Pic 2).
+The design provided each rectangular building with three exits on different levels, leading to the top, the side and the foot of the hill.
+Take Block J as an example, an exit was provided on the third floor leading to A Kung Ngam Road, while another exit was located on the first floor leading to the tram terminus at the foot of the hill.

-Due to its proximity to Shau Kei Wan Market, early plans of Ming Wah Dai Ha did not include any stores, but only schools and community service facilities were planned.
-It was not until 1962 when the first residents moved in that four residential units were converted to stores, selling groceries and providing laundry services.
+Early plans of Ming Wah Dai Ha did not provide retail stores due to its proximity to Shau Kei Wan Market; only schools and community service facilities were planned.
+Until the first intake in 1962, four residential units were converted to stores, selling groceries and providing laundry services.

 Interior Structure and Spaces

-In the early stages of the estate’s development, Szeto Wai estimated that the land could accommodate about 2,500 families.
-However, when the estate was completed in 1966, the 13 buildings offered a total of 3,031 residential units, about one fifth more than originally planned.
-Despite being built with limited resources and housing nearly ten thousand residents, the interior spaces did not feel cramped, thanks to Szeto’s simple yet intelligent design.
-Many of the first residents were impressed by the buildings’ ventilation and lighting.
+In the early stages of the estate’s development, Szeto Wai estimated that the site could accommodate approximately 2,500 families.
+However, when the estate was completed in 1966, the 13 buildings could actually offer a total of 3,031 residential units, about one fifth more than originally planned.
+Despite the limited resources available and the need to house nearly 10,000 residents, the interior spaces did not feel cramped, thanks to Szeto’s simple yet intelligent design.
+Many of the first residents were impressed by the buildings’ ventilation and lighting.08

 Pic 3: Ming Wah Dai Ha features a central corridor design, on both ends of the corridor are public spaces shared by residents.